GuniDH/Computer-Vision-SfM-relative-pose-estimator/README.md

 I’ve tried assessing this problem in many ways which I will discuss here.

 First, I tested the naive way – finding keypoints with SIFT and using OpenCV to predict the fundamental matrix which uses 8 point algorithm for each MAGSAC iteration.
+MAGSAC is a RANSAC variation.
+I'll shortly explain how RANSAC works to find F: Given at least 8 point correspondences, 8 points will be used to calculate the hypothesis F with SVD, the other correspondences will be checked to be inliers this way: given one correspondence (x,x') we will use F to get the epipolar line in which x' lies which should be Fx.
+If the distance from x' to Fx is less than a specified threshold, the correspondence is an inlier.
+After some iterations or when we reached a specified threshold of inliers for an hypothesis, we will return the F matrix (model) with the maximal amount of inliers.
 This method performed very poorly and I realized I have to figure out how to optimize both of the main fundamental components of the project – finding keypoints and F prediction with those keypoints.

 Regarding **F prediction**, at first, I wanted to find a method that can: